Coddexz/CheckersMinds/README.md

 Please note that Q-learning requires significant computational power and may not work effectively without access to high-performance hardware.
 You can modify the number of stored games by changing `Q_LEARNING_TRAINING_GAMES` in `checkers_minds_play.py`.

 The Deep Q-learning model is available in the GitHub folder.
 You can train your own model by deleting or renaming the existing `deep_q_model` in the `backend/game` directory.
-Adjust the training time using `DEEP_Q_LEARNING_TIME_LIMIT` in `checkers_minds_play.py`, where 1 unit represents 30 minutes.
+Adjust the training time using `DEEP_Q_LEARNING_TIME_LIMIT` in `checkers_minds_play.py` or `train_deep_q.py`, where 1 unit represents 30 minutes.
 You can also enable additional training by changing the `TRAIN_MORE_DEEP_Q` option.

-Deep Q-learning is functional, though it benefits from further optimization, which demands ample time, computational resources, rigorous testing, and a richer dataset of games played.
+Deep Q-learning performs poorly in Checkers Minds, due to a number of factors, including the size of the game and the computational cost of training.
+However, it has the potential to be improved with further optimization, ample time, computational resources, rigorous testing, and a richer dataset of games played.

 Enjoy your games with Checkers Minds!